denis-peshkov/Cross.CQRS.EF/README.md

 ## Roadmap:
 - Refactor the Paginated Queries and Paginated Models
-- Add support for distributed transactions
+- Add support for distributed transactions and SAGAs
 - Implement transaction timeout configuration
 - Add monitoring and metrics for transactions
 - Provide more examples and documentation for transaction configurations